CANADA FX DEBT-C$ little changed as Europe caution prevails

 No major economic data is due out in Canada until the consumer price index on Friday.

-Wall Street was set for a slightly lower open after U.S. stocks jumped on Friday following stronger-than-expected earnings from Google Inc (GOOG.O: Quote).
-Corporate earnings kicked into high gear on Monday with results from Citigroup Inc (C.N: Quote) and Wells Fargo & Co.
-(WFC.N: Quote) [.N]
+Wall Street was set for a slightly lower open after U.S. stocks jumped on Friday following stronger-than-expected earnings from Google Inc (GOOG.O).
+Corporate earnings kicked into high gear on Monday with results from Citigroup Inc (C.N) and Wells Fargo & Co.
+(WFC.N) [.N]

 Canadian bond prices were higher across the curve.
 The two-year Canadian government bond CA2YT=RR rose 10 Canadian cents to yield 1.047 percent, while the 10-year bond CA10YT=RR climbed 50 Canadian cents to yield 2.347 percent.
 (Reporting by Andrea Hopkins; editing by Jeffrey Benkoe)